BlenderAid/Asset-Flinger/README.md

 # Demo

 Note: This video shows Asset Flinger 0.1/0.2.
-The current version has a slighted enhanced UI.
+The current version has a bit more enhanced UI.

 #### Video:
 <a href="http://youtu.be/qYYoSTjIOTY" target="_blank">![Video](http://i.imgur.com/BwRkfsY.jpg)</a>